Rootcipher8112/SOC-Analyst-Environment-Project/README.md

    - Allows for **custom ticketing workflows**, enabling you to manage alerts and incidents like a real-world SOC team.

 ## Recap
 Today, I explored the concept of **ticketing systems** and introduced **OS Ticket** as a free, open-source tool to help track and manage security alerts.
-Tomorrow, I will cover how to install and configure **OS Ticket** for use in your SOC environment.
+Tomorrow, I wwell cover how to install and configure **OS Ticket** for use in your SOC environment.

-Stay tuned for the practical walkthrough in the next video!
+Stay tuned for the practical walkthrough Tomorrow!

 # Day 24: Setting Up OS Ticket for SOC Operations

 ## Synopsis
 In today's session, I set up **OS Ticket**, an open-source ticketing system, as part of our SOC environment.
-This system will help manage and track security alerts, troubleshooting requests, and any incidents in an organized manner.
+This system wwell help manage and track security alerts, troubleshooting requests, and any incidents in an organized manner.

 ## Key Points